alleyinteractive/mantle-docs/features/hooks.md

   },
 );

-// Else where in your application a plugin adds this filter at a slightly higher priority: add_filter(
+// Elsewhere in your application a plugin adds this filter at a slightly higher priority: add_filter(
   'my_custom_filter',
   function ( array $posts ): array {